kirisakow/whatever-disentangler/README.md

+**WARNING** This library is still under development and intended for experimental purposes only.

 # `whatever_disentangler` is a brute-force disentangler for legacy encodings

 * It is available as both a self-hosted web service and a package (soon officially, let's hope so!)